School Uniform

 • Black shorts/skirt

-• Black tracksuit bottoms
+• Black non patterned tracksuit bottoms

 • White or grey socks